ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-9-1.md

-Chapter 9: Ethical Considerations in Cross-Cultural Conflict Management: Techniques for Addressing Ethical Considerations
+Techniques for Addressing Ethical Considerations
 =========================================================================================================================

 Managing conflicts across cultures requires not only effective communication skills and an understanding of cultural differences but also a deep commitment to ethical principles and practices.
 In this chapter, we will explore the ethical considerations in cross-cultural conflict management and techniques for addressing them.